 Rather than clearly understand the specific abridgment of a deep and natural human freedom as a radical measure taken for a highly specific purpose, the same party that managed Jim Crow has seen fit to attempt to generalize the use of force to apply to other groups to gain further political power via Identity Politics.
 Women were rather quickly added, then minority religions, gays and now "transgenders".

 Sadly, while the coercive totalitarian approach is gaining ground in forcing compliance on one side, the opposite is also taking place as "liberals" disassociate themselves with family, friends and businesses because they "may have/did vote for Trump".
 Tolerance and Associational Freedom go together in a "classical liberal" Democracy/Republic ... they are part of "why things worked".
-In a totalitarian state, "tolerance".
+In a totalitarian state, "tolerance" is replaced by government enforced compliance.

 In the linked column we have the case of a young married couple who are practicing Christians.
 They have a hit show about fixing up homes (not all that sexual).
 Their church does not support gay "marriage" -- so it is time for them to be boycotted, taken off the air, etc..
 If supporting gay "marriage" is a requirement to be employed, then 40% of americans (including me) are ineligible for employment today, or we need to stay quietly "in the closet" and hope nobody "outs us".